UnaUfcspa/docs/osticket-install.md

  ...
 Success!

-By default, a MariaDB installation has an anonymous user, allowing anyo ne to log into MariaDB without having to have a user account created for them.
+By default, a MariaDB installation has an anonymous user, allowing anyone to log into MariaDB without having to have a user account created for them.
 This is intended only for testing, and to make the installation go a bit smoother.
 You should remove them before moving into a